juhasev/sample-ninja-help/panelist-manager.md

 #### Add Filter
 If you want to use query filter to find panelist you can either build a query on the fly or pick an existing query filter you have previously saved in the Segments.

-> In order to use segment as a filter, it must be flagged as such in the segment manager!
+> In order to use segment as a filter, it must be saved with **filter** toggle turned on!

 ### Perform Batch action